Fish tacos are delicious, but fish tacos with cheese and cajun spices are even better! This recipe is so simple, but incredibly fresh and delicious!

 Again, the options are pretty endless when it comes to cheese for fish tacos, depending on the style of cooking you're doing.
 But I think a sharp cheddar (I always recommend Cabot's Seriously Sharp) is always an excellent choice.

 This recipe uses a Cajun spice mix that you'll rub all over the fish.
-Then cook the fish in a skillet while you mix up a shredded cabbage, red onion slaw.
+The mix involves paprika, garlic powder, red pepper flakes, oregano, thyme, salt, and pepper.

 And the perfect fish taco with cheese is that easy.
 I like to serve them with some extra lime wedges and avocado.
 Because any time you mention "taco," I'm gonna need some avocado, too.